by Anne Calder | Photos by Daphne Backman & Robin Ritoss

 Emma L’Esperance and Mika Amdour performed to “Chiar Daca Sau De Necaz” (Djelem) and “Gipsey” (Fedor Gafner).
 It was their first competition since they skated as novice at the Ice Dance Final a year and eight months ago.
 They thought they could have done better – more like they do in practice.
 Their very reassuring coach added that they’re developing and need to find the confidence and strength to move forward.

-Angela Lang and Caleb Wein had skipped the earlier Rhythm Dance competition because their program wasn’t ready.
+Angela Ling and Caleb Wein had skipped the earlier Rhythm Dance competition because their program wasn’t ready.
 Sunday they performed to “April” by The Lumineers and “Can’t Pretend” by Tom Odell.
 Charlie White had choreographed the free dance just a month ago in Michigan.
 The duo had high accolades for their experience working with the 2014 Olympic gold medalist.
 Wein noted White’s insight and how in just one week he had given them all the life lessons he had learned.
-Lang was impressed with his attention to the detail of every movement.
+Ling was impressed with his attention to the detail of every movement.
 In addition to being a University of Maryland engineering student and competitive ice dancer, a few years ago Wein added dance classes to his busy schedule.
 He studies modern dance with classical techniques, which he finds beautiful and different and wants to incorporate more as they move on in skating.

 The Houston, Texas based team of Vanessa Pham and Jonathan Rogers performed next to Beethoven’s piano masterpiece, Moonlight Sonata.
 In their first competition of the season at the recent Broadmoor Open, they had difficulty with the final spin and earned no base value and GOE points for the element, but not this time.
 The Free Dance total score was six points higher than the Colorado Springs event.
 Pham and Rogers, who have been partners for four years, won the juvenile bronze medal in 2019 at their U.S. National Championships debut in Detroit, Michigan.